ytakefuji/titanic/README.md

 <pre>
 1. Make a randomforestclass program using titanic1.csv Hints
-A. Check the first line in titanic1.csv file.
+A. Check the first line in titanic2.csv file.
-B. Based on the parameters, you should modify the
+B. Based on the parameters, you should modify randf_titanic.py.

 </pre>